 My approach to teaching a balance of sensitive care and passionate motivation.
 Keeping in mind the goals of my students, I temper each lesson so that they are both challenged and encouraged to improve their playing ability.
 This method builds beautiful musicians and strong character, as self-confidence blossoms.
 It is a wonderful thing to behold.
 No wonder I love my job!

 I have been playing violin since I was 5 years old.
-I’ve been teaching for over 25 years.
-I have numerous Suzuki Teacher Certificates.
+I’ve been teaching for nearly 30 years.
+I have numerous Suzuki Teaching Certificates.
 I have participated in many fiddle workshops as well.
 At Western Oregon University, I was concert master of the orchestra and…I learned how to play jazz!
 That was a challenge but I love jazz so it was worth it!
 Besides, being in multiple jazz ensembles sharpened my improvisation skills and gave me the education I needed to be able to play in multiple worship bands.
 I received my Bachelor of Music from Western Oregon University in 2002 cum lade.

 Since then, I have had the opportunity to become the Associate Artistic Director of the Siskiyou Violins.
 I have been able to take students to Carnegie Hall, NY, on two different occasions.